What is the Business Model of food delivery apps?

 Swiggy, Zomato, and Ubereats also charge an additional amount for ads within their platforms for the positioning of a restaurant in a particular category.

-These food delivery apps charge restaurants fees for featuring them in their curated list of restaurants on their app/website.
+These food delivery apps charge restaurant fees for featuring them in their curated list of restaurants on their app/website.

 Being featured on such curated lists often helps these restaurants find more business.

-Products are sold with Swiggy branding, and the restaurant has no existence to the client.
+Products are sold with Swiggy branding, and the restaurant has no existence for the client.
 Swiggy generates great revenue for them and takes care of most hassles.
-A home run for the ones who wish to only generate revenue
+A home run for the ones who wish to only generate revenue.

-Are these best food delivery apps like Zomato and Swiggy making money?
+Are Food delivery apps like Zomato and Swiggy making money?